 - Possible nausea or vomiting.
 Note that if you vomit within 2 hours of taking the pill, it won’t be effective and you’ll need to take another one.

 Where do I get emergency contraceptives?

-You can access contraceptives and counselling at our health care clinics or contact private institutions such as private health clinics.
+You can access contraceptives and counselling at our primary healthcare clinics.
+Emergency contraceptive as also readily available at most pharmacies and after-hour clinics.
+You can also contact private institutions such as private health clinics.